arcquantum/Tensor-Networks-and-QAOA/Results/results.md

 ## Overview

-This repository documents ongoing work and initial findings from a research internship focused on the classical simulation of quantum circuits using Tensor Networks, specifically Matrix Product States (MPS) as of now.
+This repository documents ongoing work and findings from a research internship focused on the classical simulation of quantum circuits using Tensor Networks, specifically Matrix Product States (MPS) as of now.
 The primary objective is to explore and advance the capabilities of TN-based methods for simulating Quantum Approximate Optimization Algorithms (QAOA) for combinatorial optimization problems and to investigate Quantum Supremacy.
 The Python framework used for these simulations is under continuous development and refinement.

 ## Project Scope & Methods